furybee/chrome-tab-modifier/ISSUE_TEMPLATE.md

 ### Steps to reproduce the behavior

-_Please describe the steps to help me to reproduce the behavior_
+_Please describe the steps to help me to reproduce the actual behavior_

 1.
 2.